-Working With Users in WordPress Multisite
+Multi User WordPress: Working With Users in WordPress Multisite

-Working with users in Multisite is very similar to a standard WordPress installation, with just a few differences.
+A Multi User WordPress setup is very similar to a standard WordPress installation, with just a few differences.

-Users can be created and managed by site admins and the network admin.
+Multi User WordPress sites allow users to be created and managed by site admins and the network admin.
 The difference is that a site admin can only remove user privileges for their site: they can’t remove the user from the network.

 Adding Users as a Network Admin (AKA Super Admin)